Tankless Water Heater Basics

-If you are remodeling your Brentwood home or thinking about replacing a hot water heater, you might be considering tankless or instant water heating.
-There are many good reasons to consider either a whole-house tankless water heating system or several strategically placed “booster” tankless hot water heating units.
+If you are remodeling your Antioch home or thinking about replacing a hot water heater, you might be considering tankless or instant water heating.
+There are many good reasons to consider either a whole-house tankless water heating system or several strategically placed "booster" tankless hot water heating units.
 To help you with your decision, here are some of the basic facts about tankless water heaters from our plumbers at In Demand Plumbing.

 Whole-house tankless units can range in price from $199 to $4000.